“Hey Siri, what’s the weather today?”

 Imagine you come out of a really positive meeting where you learned valuable info about the person you met – what they care about, their goals, and their challenges.

 You then take two minutes (yes, two minutes) to record a dictation that, through Mindmaven magic, becomes a follow-up email that is readable and in your voice.

 Your personal touches provide instant value to the reader based on what you learned about them.

-Quick Tip: Make a note of this information on your CRM tool as a reminder of details discussed.
+Quick Tip: Make a note of this information on your CRM tool as a reminder of the details discussed.
 This will help keep your messages personal and relevant for future follow-ups.
-See how you can use this to craft “We met” statements.

-I’m not just talking about Artificial Intelligence (AI) or Transcription Tech.
-We find that the most efficient way to get the best from dictation is by utilizing tech and working with an Executive Assistant, or better yet, an Engagement Manager (EM).
+We’re not just talking about Artificial Intelligence (AI) or Transcription Tech.
+To get the best from dictation, we recommend not only utilizing tech but also working with an Executive Assistant (EA) or, better yet, an Engagement Manager (EM).
 A hybrid between a high-level Executive Assistant and a Chief of Staff.

 First, you’ll need to have a relationship built on trust with your Engagement Manager (EM).

-Once you’ve got a great EM relationship, there are a few things to include in your dictations to ensure your EM can easily understand and act.
+Once you’ve got a great EM relationship, there are a few things to include in your dictations to ensure your EM can easily understand and carry out their task successfully.